obazin/nvim-config/neovim-training.md

   - Verb + Motion/Delimiter + Object (e.g., `ciw` = Change Inside Word, `di(` = Delete Inside Parentheses)
   - Learn a few: `ciw`, `viw`, `di{`, `caw`, etc.
 - **Visualize every edit as a *sentence* using this grammar.**
+On this topic, [this video](https://youtu.be/wlR5gYd6um0?si=ykZskEEIJImJ7sT8) is a true gem

 ### 8. Enhance With Treesitter & Text Objects